StudentsCouncilCRCE/fragmag/content/reports/technical-report.md

 ---
 index: 3
-title: Technical
+title: Technical Report
 category: Students' Council
 author: Pranay Bagrecha
 endpoint: /technical-report
+instagram:
+facebook:
+youtube:
+twitter:
+linkedin:
+whatsapp:
+website:
+connect:
 ---

-> “Technology works best when it brings people together.”<br>
+> “Technology works best when it brings people together.”<br>social distancing, please.
-> social distancing, please.

 On 31st August 2019, the first major tech event, “Synergy Hackathon” was held.
 Hackathon’s give Student developers an opportunity to come together, work collaboratively, tackle problems, and compete for fame and glory.
 The primary goal of this event was to raise awareness of technical talent and foster a competitive, yet cooperative, and congenial culture for talented individuals.
 It also allowed participants to connect with Industry personnel’s, faculty mentors, and most importantly, with each other.